College Factual by our College Data Analytics Team

 Salt Lake City, UT

 University of Utah landed the #6 spot in our 2021 best natural resources conservation schools for non-traditional students.
-Located in the city of Salt Lake City, U of U is a public college with a fairly large student population.
+Located in the midsize city of Salt Lake City, U of U is a public college with a very large student population.
 As a testament to the quality of education offered at U of U, the school also landed the #3 rank in our Best Colleges for Natural Resources Conservation in the Rocky Mountains Region ranking.

 7